-The Emergency Management Performance Grant (EMPG) funding agreement is provided to perform eligible activities as identified in the Notice of Funding Opportunity (NOFO), Fiscal Year 2017 EMPG, Appendix B - FY 2017 EMPG Funding Guidelines.
-EMPG Program Guidance, FY2017 allowable costs are divided into the following categories: planning, organization, training, exercise, equipment, and management and administration.
 Eligible activities are outlined in Allowable Costs and Eligible Activities.
-The intent of the EMPG Base Grant Agreement is to provide each county with the means to successfully manage and operate an Emergency Management Program by enhancing county emergency management plans and programs that are consistent with 2 C.F.R.
-Part 200, the State Comprehensive Emergency Management Plan and Program (reference Rule Chapter 27P-6, Florida Administrative Code and Chapter 252, Florida Statutes).
+The EMPG's allowable costs support efforts to build and sustain core capabilities across the Prevention, Protection, Mitigation, Response, and Recovery mission areas described in the National Preparedness Goal.
+The intent of the EMPG Base Grant Agreement is to provide each county with the means to successfully manage and operate an Emergency Management Program by enhancing county emergency management plans and programs that are consistent with the State Comprehensive Emergency Management Plan and Chapter 252.
+Florida Statutes.